Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

-\textbf{Cutting large quantum circuits.---} The basic idea is to cut a qubit wire and then simulate the propagation of quantum information by classically combining the quantum measurement data.
-We illustrate this with an example in Fig.~\ref{fig:cutting}~(a).
+\textbf{Cutting large quantum circuits.---} The basic idea is to cut a qubit wire and then simulate the propagation of quantum information by classical means.
+We illustrate this with a toy example in Fig.~\ref{fig:cutting}~(a).
 First, observe that at the time slice of the cutting point (the red cross), the reduced density matrix of the first two qubits can be decomposed as,

-where we use superscripts to explicitly indicate the qubit labels and $\sigma_j \in \{ I, X, Y, Z \}$.
+where we use superscripts to indicate the qubit labels and $\sigma_j \in \{ I, X, Y, Z \}$.
 Each Pauli operator can be further decomposed into its eigenstates, e.g., $Z = \dyad{0} - \dyad{1}$.
-Note that the identity operator can be written as $I = \dyad{0}+\dyad{1}$, which can be combined with $Z$; such reuse of eigenstates was mentioned in Ref.~\cite{perlin_quantum_2020}.
-Then, after combining the expansion of $I$ and $Z$, we have,
+Note that the identity operator can be written as $I = \dyad{0}+\dyad{1}$, which can be combined with $Z$~\cite{perlin_quantum_2020}.
+Then, we have,